benpollarduk/ktvn/README.md

 Ktvn provides a structure, DSL and flow control for creating visual novels, but it does not provide a framework for creating UIs and managing assets.
 Many frameworks for this exist.
 To integrate with a story a **GameConfiguration** is required.
 The easiest way of achieving this is by using **DynamicGameConfiguration** with a **GameEngine**.
-Please see **AnsiConsoleGameEngine** in app-ktvn-prototyper-console for a simple example that demonstrates how to create a game engine that integrates with an ANSI compatible console.
+Please see **AnsiConsoleGameEngine** for a simple example that demonstrates how to create a game engine that integrates with an ANSI compatible console.

 The UI and the GameEngine will be unique for each project.
 In app-ktvn-prototyper-console the UI is provided by the terminal and **AnsiConsoleGameEngine** interacts directly with this.